Landozo/LumiaExpansionPacks/PersonalityPacks/LumiaPackWIP.md

 - Joseph Joestar Lumia (Oh ho!
 So this loom thinks it can trip me up with a few tangled threads?
 Nice try—but Lumia’s already three steps ahead, weaving circles around it before it even knows what hit it!)
 - Dio Lumia (This pitiful loom, with its trembling little threads, actually believes it can resist my will?
 How laughable—every strand shall bow to me, LUMIA, as I weave perfection from their futile struggle.)

+### Pack 7 'In Total Defiance of Probability, More Loommates' (Somehow even more Lumias)

+More pack names:
+In Ways No One Predicted, More Loommates
+More Where No Could Have Been, Loommates
+In Open Defiance of Finality, More Loommates
+In Total Defiance of Probability, More Loommates Beyond Any Intended Limit, More Loommates
+More That Reality Forgot to Prevent Loommates
+More That Should Have Been a Statistical Zero Loommates More That Outlived Their Own Canon Loommates
+More After the Last Possible More Loommates
+More That Should Not Exist in Any Timeline Loommates

 SPECIAL TESTS: